-Community leaders, led by Illinois Supreme Court Justice Seymour Simon, founded the Chicago Debate Commission in 1995.
+In 1995, community leaders led by Illinois Supreme Court Justice Seymour Simon, founded what was known then as the Chicago Debate Commission.

-The dramatic growth of the CDL has been due in large part to the financial support of the private sector, starting in 2008.
-Since that time, the organization has doubled the level of student participation, added a middle school league, and nearly doubled the number of participating schools.
+The dramatic growth of our League has been due in large part to the financial support of the private sector that began in 2008.
+Since then, the organization has doubled the level of student participation, added a middle school league, and nearly doubled the number of participating schools.
 Through a concerted effort to establish debate programs in high poverty schools, participation among students from those schools has grown substantially since 2008.

 In 2018, after twenty years of operating as the Chicago Debate Commission, the organization changed its name to Chicago Debates.
 The change reflected the incredible transformation the organization has undergone since its establishment in 1995, and represents an exciting new chapter.
 As the organization moves into a new era as Chicago Debates, we remain grounded in our history and focused on continuing to bring the transformational power of debate to Chicago schools who need it most.